Loki (TV series): Filming

 Filming for the first season occurred at Pinewood Atlanta Studios, with Autumn Durald Arkapaw serving as cinematographer.
 Location shooting took place in the Atlanta metropolitan area.
 Production on the first season was halted due to the COVID-19 pandemic.
-Filming for the second season occurred at Pinewood Studios in the United Kingdom, with Isaac Bauman serving as cinematographer.
+Filming for the second season occurred at Pinewood Studios in the United Kingdom, and on location in London, with Isaac Bauman and Oliver Loncraine serving as cinematographers.

 Visual effects

-Visual effects for the first season were provided by Cantina Creative, Crafty Apes, Digital Domain, FuseFX, Industrial Light & Magic, Luma Pictures, Method Studios, Rise, Rodeo FX, and Trixter.
+Visual effects for the series were provided by Cantina Creative, FuseFX, Industrial Light & Magic, and Trixter, with Crafty Apes, Digital Domain, Luma Pictures, Method Studios, Rise FX, and Rodeo FX also providing visual effects in the first season, and Framestore and Rising Sun Pictures also providing visual effects in the second.

 Music

 Natalie Holt serves as composer of the series.
 The score for the first season was released digitally by Marvel Music and Hollywood Records in two volumes: music from the first three episodes was released on July 2, 2021, and music from the last three episodes was released on July 23.
 The first episode's end credits track "TVA" was released as a single on June 11.